CyberfusionIO/python3-core-api-client/README.md

 If authentication using username and password fails, `cyberfusion.CoreApiClient.exceptions.AuthenticationException` is thrown.

-If authentication using API key fails, the regular `CallException` exception fis raised.
+If authentication using API key fails, the regular `CallException` exception is raised.

 Don't have an API user?
 Contact Cyberfusion.

 ## Requests

 The client uses a fluent interface to build requests.

-To view all possible requests:

 - Start with the connector
 - Go to the desired resource